 Bank-A-Count has numerous policies in place to address the varying intricacies of its business.
 Policy statements exist for select enterprise functions and range from covering risk management programs to covering policies that guide personnel decisions.
 More specifically, policies are in place to address appropriateness with regard to infrastructure, software, people, procedures, and data.

 Bank-A-Count's policies are designed to protect the confidentiality, processing integrity, and security of its system and operations and to safeguard its business information and that of its customers and user organizations.

 Policies defined as important to the organization are communicated to personnel with regular frequency.
 Existing employees periodically receive ongoing training on companywide policies.
 These policies are addressed with new hires at the time of an initial orientation and during appropriate follow-up sessions.
 New hires are informed of other policies that pertain directly to their work during on-the-job training within their department.
-Bank-A-Count's employee handbook is posted on the internal intranet site and available for employees' review of pertinent policies.
+Bank-A-Count's Employee Handbook is posted on the internal intranet site and available for employees' review of pertinent policies.

-Bank-A-Count's policies are periodically reviewed, as necessary, with updates approved by the president and senior vice president.
-Changes to company policies are communicated to staff as soon as feasible.
-New policies are established, or updates to existing ones are considered, to comply with environmental, regulatory, or technological changes that may impact business.
+Bank-A-Count's policies are periodically reviewed, as necessary, with updates approved by the Chief Executive Officer (CEO) and President.
+Changes to the Company's policies are communicated to staff as soon as feasible.
+New policies are established, or updates to existing ones are considered to comply with environmental, regulatory, or technological changes that may impact business.
 Likewise, competitive situations or other outside influence, regulatory compliance, or internal considerations may also drive attention to policy statements.
 Policies are subject to ongoing monitoring by management.

-Employees aware of policy infringements or those who have concerns related to policy terms are instructed to report the issue immediately to supervisory personnel within their department or facility or to a member of the management team.
+Employees aware of policy infringements or those who have concerns related to policy terms are instructed to report the issue immediately to supervisory personnel within their department or facility or to a member of the Management Team.